untangledfinance/credio-docs/docs/ml-quant/main-features/readme.md

-# Main Features
+# Use cases

-## Untangle Finance offers three main features:
+## Untangle Finance offers three main usecases:

 **1. Pool Parameters Recommendation**
    - **Objective:** This feature assists users in configuring their parameters for maximum profit and minimizing the risk of loan loss.